 If symptoms persist after you introduce a new food, take your Australian Terrier to the veterinarian.
 The vet can prescribe a specific medication to your pet so they can eat their food without anyone having to see it a second time.

 How to Care for an Australian Terrier

 Australian Terriers require the same basic attention, nutrition, and exercise any other dog breed needs.
 Establishing a routine for workouts, grooming, and feeding will keep your pooch in good health for years to come.
 As former working Terriers, Aussies will also enjoy socialization training.

 When your dog is a puppy, this breed should be taught that strangers are not a threat.
-Walks and parks a great way to desensitize your Australian Terrier to new situations and people.
+Walks and parks are a great way to desensitize your Australian Terrier to new situations and people.
 When you first take your pooch to the dog park, keep them leashed until they’re properly trained.

 If your dog is still having trouble when they meet strangers, find a behavioral expert.
 These canine trainers work with dogs, either one-on-one or in a group setting.
-CBD oil for dogs can also help keep your puppy calm when they’re confronting new people and experiences.
+Quality CBD oil for dogs can also help keep your puppy calm when they’re confronting new people and experiences.

 Nutrition and Feeding for an Australian Terrier